richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 Consider other physical aspects: conscious hours in a day, bodily health, raw brain power (the ability to keep many things in your mind at once).
 These are dimensions which programmers can certainly have advantages in, but not order of magnitude advantages.

 Viable candidates for differentia concentrate on long-term mental/personal characteristics of the programmer's individual nature.
-I should be clear though that even within long-term mental/personal characteristics a programmer possesses, there are many that are useless to the work of programming:
+Even within these characteristics a programmer possesses there are many that are useless to the work of programming:

-* Recalling random facts (such as flags of a country) of an unreleted domain.
+* Being able to recalling random facts (such as flags of a country) of an unreleted domains.
 * An intense hobby (say cooking).
 * A nack for smalltalk about sports.

-Though these do make for a intriguing coworker, the characteristics I will argue that are essential to the 10x programmers are the habits that specifically maximize utilization of a programmer's time to create product features.
+Though these do make for a intriguing coworker, the characteristics I will argue that are essential to the 10x programmers are the traits that specifically maximize utilization of a programmer's time to create product features.

 ## High-output traits of 10x Programmers

 The foundations of those long-term characteristics that make a programmer great are not random.
 Product development and good thinking in general have objective natures that only have a small list of satisfactory actions.

-Consider core requirements of a programmer for creating product features:
+Consider essential requirements of a programmer for creating product features:

 * time to do the work
 * a desire to do the work and learn
 * clear understanding of what's valuable to a customer to make that time worthwhile
 * working knowledge of one's code base

 A 10x programmer excels in all of these requirements, developing powerful traits allowing them to outpace their peers and deserve their distinction.